Jersey financial and legal system

 Standard rate 20%

-The Jersey personal tax system is set up so that the maximum rate of tax is 20%.
-This is called the standard rate.
+The Jersey personal tax system is set up so that the maximum rate of tax you pay is 20%.

 One of government’s measures to protect people on low incomes is to have an exemption threshold, so if your income is below this you don’t pay income tax.
 This exemption threshold is set each year and normally increases with the cost of living.

-If you have a low income, but it’s more than the exemption threshold, we’ll ask you to pay some tax but it won’t be at the standard rate.
+If you have a low income, but it’s more than the exemption threshold, we’ll ask you to pay some tax but it won’t be 20% on all your income.
 Instead, we use a calculation so that you pay a small amount of tax that gradually gets higher as your income goes up.